Alcohol during pregnancy

 • problems with their heart and other body organs

-The problems caused by FASD and FAS are permanent and irreversible.
+The problems caused by FASD are permanent and irreversible.
 They are lifelong disorders.
-Diagnosing and treating the symptoms early can help a child affected by them to manage better.
+If your child is diagnosed and treated early, they can learn to manage symptoms better.